jsonresume/resume-website/README.md

 ## Deploying

-This repository is auto built using Github/Jekyll and deployed to `gh-pages` automagically.
+This repository is auto built using GitHub/Jekyll and deployed to GitHub Pages automagically.

 Pull requests should be made to the `master` branch.